YoSTEALTH/Dynamic-Import/README.rst

 Dynamic Import
 ==============

-Lets you dynamically/lazily import python module on run-time.
-Also enables easy to use import path name.
+Lets you dynamically/lazily import python module on run-time, enables easy to use import path name, saves memory.
+Also makes managing projects easy by not having to worry about nested folder structure producing long import names.

 Install